glide-the/transformers-qwen3-moe-fused/README.md

 * Fuse 4-bit dequant and MoE linear, see [`qwen3_moe_fused/quantize/layer.py`](https://github.com/woct0rdho/transformers-qwen3-moe-fused/blob/master/qwen3_moe_fused/quantize/layer.py).
 Currently I've written a kernel in [`qwen3_moe_fused/grouped_gemm/forward_4bit.py`](https://github.com/woct0rdho/transformers-qwen3-moe-fused/blob/master/qwen3_moe_fused/grouped_gemm/forward_4bit.py) but it's slower than the unfused version when the batch size is large.
 * Multi-GPU support.
 I don't have multiple GPUs at home so I'm not focusing on this.
 Maybe worth checking [OpenSloth](https://github.com/anhvth/opensloth).
 * Upstream to Transformers or Unsloth.
 If you have any idea how to do this, please open an issue.
+Transformers itself never includes Triton or CUDA kernels in the package, but they have a [HuggingFace Kernels](https://github.com/huggingface/kernels) project for them, and the [vLLM MoE kernels](https://huggingface.co/kernels-community/moe) are already there.

 ### License

-The files in `qwen3_moe_fused/grouped_gemm/` are modified from Unsloth MoE kernels so they are AGPLv3 licensed, see the [explanation](https://github.com/unslothai/unsloth/discussions/2890#discussioncomment-13675890).
+The files in `qwen3_moe_fused/grouped_gemm/` are modified from the Unsloth MoE kernels so they are AGPLv3 licensed, see the [explanation](https://github.com/unslothai/unsloth/discussions/2890#discussioncomment-13675890).
 For more robust and performant integration, it's possible to use the MIT licensed [triton-kernels](https://github.com/triton-lang/triton/tree/main/python/triton_kernels/triton_kernels) as an alternative.

 The rest of this repo, including files modified from Transformers, PEFT, and bitsandbytes, are Apache-2.0 licensed.